yuanqing/figma-plugins-stats/README.md

 #### const data = await figmaPluginsData()

-Returns an array with the live meta data and statistics of each Figma Plugin.
-Each object literal in the array has the following keys:
+Fetches the live meta data and statistics of each Figma Plugin.
+Each object literal in the `data` array has the following keys:

 - `id`
 - `name`